Sure Dividend

 Dover is a manufacturer of industrial equipment, and some investors may think that the company has no moat in its business due to little room for differentiation.
 However, the company offers highly engineered products, which are critical to its customers.
 It is also uneconomical for its customers to switch to another supplier because the risk of lower performance is material.

-Therefore, Dover essentially operates in niche markets, which offer a significant competitive advantage to the company.
+Therefore, Dover essentially operates in niche markets, which offer the company a significant competitive advantage.
 This competitive advantage helps explain Dover’s consistent long-term growth trajectory.

-On the other hand, due to its reliance on industrial customers, Dover is vulnerable to recessions.
+On the other hand, Dover is vulnerable to recessions due to its reliance on industrial customers.
 In the Great Recession, its earnings per share were as follows:

-Dover got through the Great Recession with just one year of decline in its earnings per share and the company almost fully recovered from the recession in 2010.
+Dover survived the Great Recession with just one year of decline in earnings per share, and the company almost fully recovered from the recession in 2010.
 That performance was certainly impressive.
-Dover is also impacted by downturns in the oil industry during periods of weak oil prices.
+The oil industry’s downturn also impacts Dover during periods of weak oil prices.

-To mitigate its exposure to oil prices, in 2018 Dover spun off its energy division Apergy.
+To mitigate its exposure to oil prices, Dover spun off its energy division, Apergy, in 2018.
 This company now trades as ChampionX Corporation (CHX).

 Given the impact of recessions and falling oil prices, it is highly impressive that Dover has increased its dividend each year for over six decades.
-One reason for this is the company’s policy to keep its payout ratio around 30%.
+One reason for this is the company’s policy of keeping its payout ratio around 30%.
 This policy provides a wide margin of safety during rough economic periods.
-The payout ratio expected to be around 23% of earnings-per-share for 2023, meaning the dividend is highly secure.
+The payout ratio is expected to be around 22% of earnings-per-share for 2024, meaning the dividend is highly secure.

 Valuation & Expected Returns

-Dover is expected to generate earnings-per-share of $8.93 for 2023.
-That means the stock trades for a price-to-earnings ratio of 16 times this year’s expected EPS, which is below fair value estimate of 17.
-That implies a ~1.2% annual boost to total returns from valuation expansion.
+Dover is expected to generate earnings-per-share of $9.13 for 2024.
+That means the stock trades for a price-to-earnings ratio of 20.6 times this year’s expected EPS, which is above the fair value estimate of 17.
+That implies a -4.0% annual headwind to total returns from valuation compression.

-Adding 8% expected annual earnings-per-share growth, and the 1.4% dividend yield, total returns are expected to reach 10.6%.
-This puts Dover stock in the territory of a buy rating, particularly given its exemplary dividend history.
+Adding 8% expected annual earnings-per-share growth and the 1.1% dividend yield, total returns are expected to reach 5.1%.
+This puts Dover stock in the hold rating territory.

 Final Thoughts

 Dover has consistently grown its earnings per share over the years, primarily thanks to a series of bolt-on acquisitions.
-The stock has generated strong total returns to shareholders due to the company’s revenue and earnings growth.
+Due to the company’s revenue and earnings growth, the stock has generated strong total returns to shareholders.

-Dover stock currently has a buy rating with its 10%+ projected total returns.
+Dover stock currently has a hold rating with its 5.1%+ projected total returns.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: